realadammatthew/humbleberger/src/copy/counting-the-cost.md

 ### Internal Struggle

 Even for those not outwardly persecuted, the inner battle is profound.
 To believe that Yeshua is the Messiah is to question years—decades—of teaching.
 It is to ask if maybe the rabbis were wrong.
-If maybe, somehow, the gospel is true.
+If maybe, somehow, the Good News is true.
 And that question is heavy, because it challenges not only religious identity but also emotional and ancestral loyalty.
 For many Jews, it feels like betraying grandparents, ancestors, and martyrs.

 ### But What If It's True?

 Here is the better question: What if it's true?
 What if the promised Messiah really did come?
 What if Yeshua really is the fulfillment of the Torah, the Prophets, and the Writings?
-What if God did so love the world that He gave His only Son?
+What if G-d did so love the world that He gave His only Son?

 Then the cost, no matter how heavy, is not too great.

 ## The Joy Set Before Us

-> "For the joy set before Him, He endured the cross…" (Hebrews 12:2)
+> "For the joy set before Him, He endured the tree…" (Hebrews 12:2)

 That same joy—the joy of reunion with the Father, the joy of eternal life, the joy of perfect peace—is offered to us who follow Him.

 Yeshua was Jewish.
 His disciples were Jewish.
-The gospel was first preached in Jerusalem.
+The Good News was first preached in Jerusalem.
 And through Yeshua, the promises made to Abraham are fulfilled—not abolished, but fulfilled and expanded, reaching Gentile and Jew alike.

 In Yeshua, Jewish identity is not lost.
 It is made whole.

 ## The Eternal Reward

-> "Truly I tell you," Yeshua said, "no one who has left home or brothers or sisters or mother or father or children or fields for Me and the gospel will fail to receive a hundred times as much in this present age… and in the age to come, eternal life."
+> "Truly I tell you," Yeshua said, "no one who has left home or brothers or sisters or mother or father or children or fields for Me and the Good News will fail to receive a hundred times as much in this present age… and in the age to come, eternal life."
 (Mark 10:29–30)

 There is a cost.
 But the reward is infinitely greater.

 Not merely a better life—but eternal life.
-Not temporary acceptance by men, but everlasting adoption by God.
+Not temporary acceptance by men, but everlasting adoption by G-d.
 Not fleeting tradition, but an unshakable Kingdom.
 In Messiah, Jewish believers become part of a remnant—"chosen by grace" (Romans 11:5)—a foretaste of the final ingathering when "all Israel shall be saved" (Romans 11:26).

 ## Real-World Restoration

-Today, there are Messianic congregations in Tel Aviv, Brooklyn, Los Angeles, and even in ultra-Orthodox neighborhoods.
+Today, there are Messianic Synagogues in Tel Aviv, Brooklyn, Los Angeles, and even in ultra-Orthodox neighborhoods.
 Jewish believers are worshiping in Hebrew, celebrating the feasts, and walking in the light of Yeshua's love.
 There is a growing remnant.
 You are not alone.

 More and more Jewish people are coming to see that to follow Yeshua is not to reject their heritage, but to fulfill it.
 That the Messiah they've longed for has come—not to erase them, but to save them.